-Under the new requirement, all schools will have to teach:
+All schools will have to teach:

 • Relationships and sex education and health education in secondary schools.

 In Key Stage 3, pupils will be taught to:

 - Understand a range of ways to use technology safely, respectfully, responsibly and securely, including protecting their online identity and privacy. - Recognise inappropriate content, contact and conduct, and know how to report concerns.